survive-the-century/survive-the-century/book/text/chapter_termination-shock.md

 The Mars colony is going to cost an eye-melting amount of money.
 {:.leader-sentence}

-Most geo-engineering projects are defunded, and many of them have to be stopped suddenly.
+Most geoengineering projects are defunded, and many of them have to be stopped suddenly.

 </div>

-It turns out that we’d become more dependent on geo-engineering than we realized.
+It turns out that we’d become more dependent on geoengineering than we realized.
 As soon as we stop, the temperature shoots up very suddenly.

 - [This is BAD.](chapter_zoonotic-pandemic.html)
 {:.choice-options}